 Credit card payments are accepted for students in the College of Professional Studies (excluding The N.U.inProgram, American Classroom Program and US Pathway Program) and most graduate programs (excluding 6th year Pharmacy and Physical Therapy programs).
 Undergraduate Day, School of Law and those students in the exceptions listed below may not use credit or debit cards for tuition and fee related charges.

-MasterCard, Visa, American Express, Discover or Electronic Check payments can be made on the web via the NUPAY link on myNEU.
+MasterCard, Visa, American Express, Discover or Electronic Check payments can be made via the NUPay link on myNortheastern.

 Note: Credit cards are accepted for non e-bill related payments for all students, for example adding funds to a Husky account, tuition and housing deposits, and MBTA semester pass program, etc.

 You may send payments by mail or pay in person at Student Financial Services in 354 Richards Hall.
 Payments should be mailed at least 5-7 business days before the due date to allow for processing and to avoid late charges.
 To send a check or money order through the mail print the payment coupon on the e-bill and send a check or money order (no cash) made payable to Northeastern University through the mail to the following address:

 If you are mailing a payment without the payment coupon from the bill or sending the check overnight mail please use the following address:

 360 Huntington Avenue